-Firstly, just to clarify…my response to this all too often asked question, takes into consideration the semantic bias that exists in the digital design industry we are in.
+Firstly, just to clarify…my response to this all too often asked question about UX design, takes into consideration the semantic bias that exists in the digital design industry we are in.

 Why?
 Due to the fact that the term ‘UX and UI designers’ suggest a particular thing to most individuals and have a completely different meaning to the businesses who are in fact doing the hiring.